stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 `ruse` periodically samples the process and its sub-processes and keeps track of the CPU, time and maximum memory use.
 It also optionally records the sampled values over time.
-The purpose or Ruse is not to profile processes in detail, but to follow jobs that run for many minutes, hours or days, with no performance impact and without changing the measured application in any way.
+The purpose of `ruse` is not to profile processes in detail, but to follow jobs that run for many minutes, hours or days, with no performance impact and without changing the measured application in any way.